The-Old-Castle-Defense/docs/investors.md

 <div>

-### If the Faction in which he staked, he receives:
+### If the Faction in which he staked wins, he receives:
 * A reward from the treasury of the losing faction;
 * All his **${token}** staked in the winning Faction.
 </div>